Puppy schedule help

 At 8 to 10 weeks, the day is usually still tight.
 Potty timing is frequent, awake windows are short, and a long weekday stretch without help is usually hard to defend.

 At 11 to 16 weeks, many puppies can handle a bit more structure.
 By 4 to 6 months, some schedules start to feel more flexible.
-The mistake is treating "older than the first few weeks" as the same thing as "fine all day."
-It usually is not.
+More age helps, but it does not make the whole weekday easy all at once.

 What a realistic working-owner schedule is trying to solve

-A realistic workday schedule is not trying to entertain your puppy every hour.
-It is trying to create a day that stays stable, with clear anchors for wake-up, meals, potty, naps, bedtime, and a conservative plan for the longest weekday stretch.
+A realistic workday schedule creates a day that stays stable, with clear anchors for wake-up, meals, potty, naps, bedtime, and a conservative plan for the longest weekday stretch.
 Plain is fine.
 A steady day is more useful than an impressive one.

 What to do if the schedule does not fit